Sooty falcon

 The sooty falcon (Falco concolor) is a medium-sized falcon breeding from northeastern Africa to the southern Persian Gulf region.
 The word sooty means to be covered in soot (ash), and is used to describe the color of the Sooty Falcon.
 Hence, the falcon gets its name from its color, the color of soot.

 Taxonomy

 The Sooty Falcon is part of the order Falconiformes, family Falconidae and genus Falco.
 The sooty falcon belongs to the hobby group, a rather close-knit number of similar falcons often considered a subgenus Hypotriorchis.
-Eleonora's falcon is sometimes considered its closest relative, but while they certainly belong to the same lineage, they do not seem to be close sister species.
+Eleonora's falcon is sometimes considered its closest relative, but while they certainly belong to the same clade, they do not seem to be sister species.

 Description

 This is an elegant bird of prey, 32–37 cm long with a 78–90 cm wingspan.
 It is shaped like a large hobby or a small Eleonora's falcon, with its long pointed wings, long tail and slim body.
 The adults are blue-grey, and lack the black underwing coverts of the Eleonora's falcon.
 The young bird is like a large juvenile hobby, or small juvenile Eleanora's falcon.
 Its dark trailing edge to the wings and tail distinguish it from the former species, and it lacks the underwing contrast caused by the dark coverts of the larger falcon.